Rachel, birth centre and community midwife at St Helier

-Our midwife-led birth centre is dedicated to providing safe, individualised care from a core team of experienced midwives in a friendly home-from-home environment.
+Our midwife-led birth centres are dedicated to providing safe, individualised care from a core team of experienced midwives in a friendly home-from-home environment.

-The centre, which was built as part of the £2.8 million overhaul of the maternity unit, contains three birthing pools, specialist furniture, birthing balls and mood lighting that gently changes colour.
+Each centre, built as part of the £2.8 million overhaul of the maternity unit, contains three birthing pools, specialist furniture, birthing balls and mood lighting that gently changes colour.

-The centre, which cost £180,000, has been designed so that women who have had problem-free pregnancies have the chance to give birth in a more relaxed environment, supported by midwives.
+The centres have been designed so that women who have had problem-free pregnancies have the chance to give birth in a more relaxed environment, supported by midwives.

-The birth centre is a small area on the main labour ward that is staffed by a dedicated team of experienced midwives.
+A birth centre is a specially designed area on the main labour ward that is staffed by a dedicated team of experienced midwives.

 All our staff believe that women and their partners should receive a service that is safe, respectful of each individual woman's wishes and friendly.
 We encourage and support women to have choice and control over their birth experience, and also in the immediate postnatal period, in partnership with the midwife providing the care.